You do not want to give Jensen Huang a 16-year head start

 Nvidia's competitors can't “compete with a company that sells computers, software, cloud services and trained A.I. models, as well as processors.”

-"I believe the hardest part of the equation is software, a moat Nvidia has built with CUDA and its libraries and workflows." - Patrick Moorhead, CEO of Moor Insights and Strategy
+Patrick Moorhead, CEO of Moor Insights and Strategy, says it best: “The hardest part of the equation is software, a moat Nvidia has built with CUDA and its libraries and workflows.”
+Nvidia isn’t just selling chips; it’s selling the future of computing.
+And no one else is even close.

 How Nvidia’s moat with AI is like AWS